psi4/psi4/doc/sphinxman/source/occ.rst

 Methods
 ~~~~~~~

-The orbital-optimized MP2 methods currently supported in |Psifour| are outlined in Table :ref:`OMP2 Methods <table:omp2_calls>`.
+The conventional and orbital-optimized MP2 methods currently supported in |Psifour| are outlined in Table :ref:`OMP2 Methods <table:omp2_calls>`.

     .. _`table:omp2_calls`: